eDNA Expeditions 2026-2028

 Typically, each participating site includes four to five fixed sampling locations, which remain the same throughout the duration of the project to ensure consistency and allow for meaningful comparisons over time.

-No. You do not need to be a scientist to take part in sampling operations.
+No. You do not need to be a scientist to take part in sampling operations during eDNA Expeditions 2026-2028.
 A clear protocol, dedicated training, and a fool-proof sampling kit developed with our partner Wilderlab make sampling accessible to almost anyone.

 Training is delivered online by a team of OBIS eDNA experts and focuses on field sampling.
 The OBIS team will also support participating sites with the interpretation of results once data are available.